dhanushmb/EmployWise-Assignment/README.md

 ### Deployment

+- The application is deployed on Netlify and can be accessed at [https://divoo.netlify.app/](https://divoo.netlify.app/).
 - The application can be deployed on platforms like Netlify or Vercel.
 Ensure that you build the project before deploying.

 ### Assumptions and Considerations